Opening Hours

 Gum disease treatment is one of the most common dental procedures.
 In the United States, approximately half of individuals aged 30 and older have gum disease.
 About 9% of people in the United States require advanced gum disease therapy.

-Dental prophylaxis involves a routine dental cleaning, a service commonly done twice a year with a dental hygienist.
+Dental prophylaxis involves a routine dental cleaning, a service commonly performed twice a year under the supervision of a dental hygienist.
 During this process, a dentist removes plaque and tartar from the surfaces of your teeth.

 Gingivitis, the initial stage of gum disease, can typically be reversed with professional dental cleanings and improved oral care.
 Depending on your circumstances, you may require more frequent cleanings with your dentist to keep harmful germs at bay.